Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 **Init Submodule**

 - If your code needs to use other package, which is located on GitHub.
 You need to use `git` to initialize and update. `git submodule init xxx` will download some info provided by `.gitmodules` file to fill `.git/config`.
 Then use `git update` to clone those code.
-Here is an example.
+Here is an example refer to [https://www.codenong.com/44366417/](https://www.codenong.com/44366417/).

 ::::{toggle}
 - For example a `.gitmodules` file contains three submodules to use: